 Sicilian Seafood Stew with Almonds and Couscous

-- 1 medium red bell pepper, stemmed, seeded, and minced
+- 1 medium red bell pepper, seeded and finely chopped

 - 2 tbsp. tomato paste

-- 2 vine-ripe tomatoes, cored, seeded, and finely chopped
+- 2 medium tomatoes, seeded and finely chopped

-- 1 zucchini, halved lengthwise and sliced 1/4-inch thick
+- 1 zucchini, halved lengthwise and sliced ¼-in. thick

 - 4 cups fish stock

 - 8 oz. swordfish, cut into 1-in. chunks

 - 8 oz. small head-on shrimp

 - 1 lb. whole squid, tentacles left whole, mantles cut into ½-in. rings